AntonioTang12138/AntonioTang12138.github.io/index.md

 - **May 15, 2024:** Interview with Osaka's was finished.
 The interview lasted 50 minutes and I was exhausted.
 In the evening, I also passed my Bachelor‘s thesis defence.

-- **May 20, 2024** Application to the Osaka Univerity was rejected.
+- **May 20, 2024:** Application to the Osaka Univerity was rejected.
 This interview was my last chance.
 This is a very unexpected failure because the professor there is one of my supervisor's collaborator.
 My supervisor suggests I prepare for the next year's application.
 But I haven't decided yet.

-- **May 20, 2024**
+- **Nov 30, 2024:** Northwestern, WUSTL, UCSD

+- **Dec.
+14, 2024:** Fall quarter in UCSB ended yesterdasy.
+Today I updated my personal page for a new cycle of PhD application.

+- **Dec.
+15, 2024:** Stony Brook, Purdue, Dartmouth